cboydstun/quiz-api/README.md

 ## Testing

+The project includes a comprehensive test suite with both unit tests and integration tests.
 Run the test suite with:

 ```
 pnpm test